You’ve likely heard of the tiny house movement, but have you heard of a cob house?

 Rocket mass heaters

-A rocket mass heater is a high-efficiency wood fire where the heat is piped through a large mass of cob (and sometimes rocks).
+A rocket mass heater is a high-efficiency space heating system where the heat is piped through a large mass of cob (and sometimes rocks).

-In this heater, the cob will heat up, which means the larger the mass of cob, the better.
+In this heater, the cob will heat up and transfer this heat to the interior of the house, which means the larger the mass of cob, the better.

 Often, it will be constructed as a cob bench, so there is a large mass that promotes heating.